Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic conditional independence

 Since $(\Omega_Z, \, r \circ p, \, Z')$ is support for $Z$, the function $Z' \colon \Omega_Z \to C$ is injective, hence $r(p(\omega')) = s(q(\omega''))$.
 Since the top-left square is independent, there exists $\omega \in \Omega$ such that $p(\omega) = p(\omega')$ and $q(\omega) = q(\omega'')$.
 Then $X(\omega) = X'(p(\omega)) = X'(p(\omega')) = X(\omega') = a$.
 Similarly, $Y(\omega) = b$, and $Z(\omega) = c$. \end{proof}

 We now turn to the extension of the atomic sheaf logic of Sections~\ref{section:atomic-sheaf-logic} and~\ref{section:atomic-equivalence} with conditional independence formulas~\eqref{equation:indep-formula}.
-As in Section~\ref{section:atomic-equivalence}, we view this extension as being obtained by including a family of relation symbols.
+Once again, we view this extension as being obtained by including a family of relation symbols.
 In this case we add relations $\sIndep_{\vec{\Syn{A}}, \vec{\Syn{B}} | \vec{\Syn{C}}}$, and require that each such relation is interpreted as the subsheaf

 where we write, e.g., $\Sh{\vec{\Syn{A}}}$ for the product $\prod_{i = 1}^n \Sh{\Syn{A}_n}$, where $\vec{\Syn{A}}$ is the vector of sorts $\Syn{A}_1, \dots, \Syn{A}_n$.
 To ensure that ${\Indep}_{\Sh{\vec{\Syn{A}}}, \Sh{\vec{\Syn{B}}} | \Sh{\vec{\Syn{C}}}}$ is well defined, we require that every sort $\Syn{A}$ is interpreted as a sheaf $\Sh{\Syn{A}}$ with supports.